developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 * **Device Tracker client** - reports device presence status and information (such as remaining battery and charging status) to server

 Before installing, ensure to prepare additional steps for system setup - consult your local IT department for assistance:
- * **Install server certificate** - either an SSL Certificate procured by a signed Certificate Authority) for secure HTTPS communication, or a Self-Signed Certificate for demos and trials.
+ * **Install server certificate** - use either an SSL Certificate procured by a signed Certificate Authority (such as Verisign or Thawte) for secure HTTPS communication, or a self-signed certificate for demos and trials.
+The SSL certificate must contain the complete certificate chain, including intermediate certificates.
- <font color="red">An SSL Certificate must be procured from a third-party certificate authority (CA), such as Verisign or Thawte.
-Any self-signed certificate or one issued by a non third-party CA will not work for secure communication.
-The .pfx certificate must contain the complete certificate chain, including intermediate certificates.</font>
  * **Open specific incoming and outgoing ports** - for server communication through the firewall, based on ports specified during server installation
  * **Add DNS (Domain Name Server) Entry** - an entry is added to the DNS to map the server IP address to the domain